entando/entando-docs/vuepress/docs/v7.3/docs/curate/bundle-presentation-config.md

+---
+sidebarDepth: 2
+---
 # Customize Bundle Info Shown in App Builder

+To modify what is displayed for your bundles in the Local Hub, there are a few specifications that can be customized.
+This is helpful when there are many bundles or they are shared across teams and organizations.

-An example of how bundles are displayed in the Local Hub of the App Builder is shown below:
+Bundles are typically displayed in the Local Hub of the App Builder like this:

 ![Hub user interface in Entando App Builder](./img/local-hub-page.png)

-The corresponding custom resource file on Kubernetes contains content similar to the following:
+The corresponding Kubernetes custom resource file looks similar to this:

 ```
 apiVersion: entando.org/v1